feihu1996x/randomKey/README.md

 # randomKey

-> A web app which can generate random key built with the Flask and the Ajax
+> A web app which can generate random key built with Flask + Ajax

 ## Build Setup